paucls/my-xp-practices-journey/README.md

 # my-xp-practices-journey
-A list of resources on XP technical practices that I found interesting on my continuous journey learning and coaching them.
+A list of resources on XP technical practices that I found interesting on my continuous journey learning, reflecting and coaching them.

 # XP